metamolecular/mx/README.txt

 Blog:                http://depth-first.com

 MX is a suite of lightweight, general purpose tools for cheminformatics.
-It currently supports molfile input and output, as well as substructure search and atom mapping through a Java-centric set of implementations.
+It currently supports molfile input and output.
+It also supports graph operations such as substructure search, atom mapping, and depth-first traversal through a Java-centric approach.

 System requirements: